atlassian-archive/dataschool/dataschool/_chapters/data-governance/why-build-a-data-lake.md

 ![](https://lh3.googleusercontent.com/VGqHkCo7QOLEwh4OllUsgiS5F9U4vDglYn-uZLM_u0UCGNvWz7U6e55QSZftDW2OxW0L_CwvrNszzDQ6FPgOomoH4wWK57EcA0HNCxThBDceqztEDM4cK-UloxJKqDjVHnBNeeeH)

 Data Lakes are built to handle these types of ad hoc analytical queries independently of the production environment.
-You can scale up resources on a data lake to be able to query data even faster.
+You can scale up resources on a Data Lake to be able to query data even faster.

 ### 3) Progress